uniibu/remix-ide/docs/ai.md

 ![RemixAI LLM dropdown menu.](images/ai/llm-dropdown.png)

 ## Natural languages and RemixAI
-The RemixAI Assitant will respond to a question in the language that it is asked.
+The RemixAI Assistant will respond to a question in the language in which it's asked.

 ## Computer languages and RemixAI
 RemixAI will be able to answer questions about Solidity, JS/TS, Vyper and other computer languages.